 Madame de Pompadour: The Doctor.
 Doctor who?
 It's more than just a secret, isn't it?

 - Genre Blind: The Doctor failing to realize that he can't leave Reinette for "two minutes" without the "Slower Path" taking effect.
-Might overlap into What an Idiot territory, since if he wanted to take her with him, he could have just led her through the fireplace there and then.
+It overlaps into What an Idiot territory, since if he wanted to take her with him, he could have just led her through the fireplace there and then.

-- Gorgeous Period Dress: And very accurate, too.
+- Gorgeous Period Dress: They're accurate, too.
 Reinette sports some of the most beautiful robes à la française ever seen on television.

 - Harmless Freezing: The freeze gun that incapacitates the clockwork men.
 Justified on account of the fact that they are robots, so incapacitation without significant damage is far more reasonable than it would be with an organic freeze-ee.

 - Horseback Heroism: How does The Doctor save the day in the end?
 Charging through a mirror on a white horse!

 - Historical-Domain Character: Madame de Pompadour did all the things The Doctor talked about in real life.